MKarimi21/University-of-Bojnurd/README.md

 # [**University-of-Bojnurd**](https://ub.ac.ir/)

 **Practice courses in Industrial Engineering in Optimizing in the University of Bojnurd (OIE)**
    ---
-How can i need to befor start:   [Use Git Bash](https://roocket.ir/series/coding-with-vscode)   [Use Github](https://github.com/MKarimi21/git)  [Use Visual code](https://roocket.ir/series/coding-with-vscode)
+What do I need before I start:   [Use Git Bash](https://roocket.ir/series/coding-with-vscode)   [Use Github](https://github.com/MKarimi21/git)  [Use Visual code](https://roocket.ir/series/coding-with-vscode)
    ---

 # Semester 01:
 ##